 - Unlike the many boutique hotels of the city centre, the rooms of the Nordica are large and have nice views of the city.
 Breakfast is also top notch, although a little pricey.

-If you’re looking for a hotel with a little bit of character and something totally unique, check out these hand selected quirky hotels, all located in Reykjavik city centre and boasting top reviews.
+If you’re looking for a hotel with a little bit of character and something totally unique, check out these hand-selected quirky hotels, all located in Reykjavik city centre and boasting top reviews.
+They’re some of the best places to stay in Reykjavik for those that like art, design and cool surroundings for a place to stay.

 OK Hotel – A quirky hotel with colourful rooms, unusual furniture and abnormal décor throughout.